 We will concentrate our skills on giving you the best possible outcome, but no treatment can guarantee perfect vision.
 Rather than forever eliminating your need for corrective eyewear, a more realistic goal is to significantly reduce your dependence.
 To learn your approximate chance of achieving 20/20 vision, call 800-884-7254 and speak with one of our knowledgeable LASIK educators.

 People with average or moderate degrees of correction can expect a 5-10% chance of needing an enhancement.
 Those with higher degrees of correction have a higher probability of requiring enhancement treatment.
 Due to the inherent risks of surgery, and the potential for overcorrection, we generally do not perform enhancements unless vision is 20/30 or worse.

 Enhancement treatment is free of charge as long as you are examined annually by an optometrist.

-Yes, contacts modify the cornea's contour and must be left out long enough for your eyes to return to their natural shape.
+Yes, contacts modify the contour of the cornea and must be left out long enough for your eyes to return to their natural shape.
 You will be instructed how long to leave them out before your evaluation exam and surgery.

 No, because hormonal changes are known to cause fluctuation in vision.
 Our advice is to avoid treatment if you expect to become pregnant within 6 months, and then wait at least 3 months after you are no longer pregnant or nursing.